 An Assembly Never Works Alone

-Assemblies always seem to run in packs in case you never noticed.
-See the recent Civil 3D Assembly State Management post.
+See the Civil 3D Assembly State Management post.

 A managed project evolution from simple Sets of Assemblies to the more detailed Sets of Assemblies should become a new Civil 3D site design norm for Corridors.